JPVenson/morestachio/README.md

 ```
 ###### Enumerating IDictionarys
 Any instance of IDictionary<string,object> is viewed as an object.
-You cannot enumerate then with #each but you could write a formatter that accepts an Instance of IDictionary and return a List of KeyValuePair and enumerate this new List.
+You cannot enumerate then with #each but you could write a formatter that accepts an Instance of IDictionary and return a List of KeyValuePair and enumerate this new List or enumerate it as every other object with the ? operator like this `{{#each Data.Dictionary.?}} {{/each}}`.